MRU-CSIS-3512-202201-001/asg-02-instructions/milestone-03.md

 2. Query string sanitization of URLs used for the Movie Details page, and
 3. Presenting the Movie Details page for a given movie.

-In addition, you will want to put effort into the visual design of your site.
+In addition, you will want to put effort into the visual design of your site, so I guess that's 4 main tasks.

 ## Database Population

 If you look through the requirements for the various categories, you will see that in order to get a higher mark in some of them, you're going to need to query a movie database...which means that you're going to have to create and populate that database!

 Fortunately, there's a script that will do that for you.
-It's in this repo: `data\movie-data.sql`.
-You will need to run this script from your local SQL command line prompt using the technique shown in this screencast.
+It's in this instruction repo here: `data\populate-movies.sql`.
+You will need to use this script from your local SQL command line prompt using the technique shown in [this screencast [10:42]](https://watch.screencastify.com/v/QD1VqRvv3ha0IhDBKbvr).

 ## A Suggestion